whilethis/UIKit-Dynamics-101/README.md

 Tapping on the box turns gravity on.

 #Newton's Cradle
 This project simulates the classic desk toy, Newton's Cradle.
-Currently, it only supports one tap.
+Currently, it does not support multitouch.